Zahid92/Zahid92/README.md

     <a href="https://www.linkedin.com/in/zahid1998/">LinkedIn: Zahid1998</a><br>
     <a href="https://www.instagram.com/zahid_ansari_92">Insta: Zahid Ansari</a>
 - 📫 Drop a mail @ <a href="ansarizahid2098@gmail.com">Ansarizahid2098@gmail.com</a>
-- ⚡ Fun fact: I also love playing Guitar.
+- ⚡ Fun fact: I also love playing Guitar and Singing.